jaydratsinh/Forest-Fire-Detection/README.md

 > ⚠️ *Always check your specific component’s datasheet — some modules include voltage regulators, others don't.
 ESP32 especially can be damaged if directly fed 5V to GPIO pins.*

-*Note:* You can also simulate data or use pre-recorded datasets for testing without hardware.

 ## 📁 Project Structure